 Lyric Sample: “Sweet Caroline, good times never seemed so good.”

-Check out our full “Sweet Caroline” Song Meaning article.
+Related: “Sweet Caroline” Song Meaning

 17. “Anna Begins” – Counting Crows